 - authpriv : Access control related messages

 - mail, cron: mail and cron related events

 Service priorities :

 - * means all level of messages to be logged

 - none means no messages to be logged

-All above priorities are given in ascending level of urgency.
+All the above priorities are given in ascending level of urgency.

-Those are mostly log files or remote syslog server to which logs gets sent.
-Remote server can be specified by IP or hostname preceded by @ sign.
+Those mostly log files or remote Syslog server to which logs get sent.
+The remote server can be specified by IP or hostname preceded by @ sign.

 Here file can be read in below parts from left to right :

-- Hostname (This is important to identify which server’s log is this on centralised syslog server)
+- Hostname (This is important to identify which server’s log is this on centralized Syslog server)

-- Service name for which logs were written by daemon
+- The service name for which logs were written by the daemon

 - Separator colon